Asker, 16 September 2013

 The Long Reach project is a first of its kind in the UK.
-Thames water have selected AECOM as main contractor with Cambi as its specialist sub-contractor to build an upgrade to its sludge digestion plant in at Long Reach STW, in NW Kent.
-The plant has sewage treatment design capacity for 840,000 people equivalent and digests its sludge for use in agriculture as a fertiliser.
+Thames Water has selected AECOM as the main contractor with Cambi as its specialist sub-contractor to build and upgrade to its sludge digestion plant at Long Reach STW, in NW Kent.
+The plant has a sewage treatment design capacity for 840,000 people equivalent and digests its sludge for agriculture as a fertiliser.

-The aim of the project is to make the site more self sufficient in energy, and to produce a lower volume of final biosolids that can meet a higher treated standard and that has superior storage qualities without building further digesters.
-To do this Thames devised a system of hydrolysing mainly the secondary sludge from the treatment process and feeding this in admixture to the existing digesters.
-This has a number of advantages:
+The project aims to make the site more self-sufficient in energy and produce a lower volume of final biosolids that can meet a higher treated standard and have superior storage qualities without further digesters.
+To do this, Thames Water devised a system of hydrolysing mainly the secondary sludge from the treatment process and feeding this in admixture to the existing digesters.
+This has many advantages:

-Thames Water has tested this system rigorously in their research labs and in addition has devised a system of serial digestion that will dramatically reduce the pathogen content of the sludge.
-At full scale this will comprise feed the mixed heated sludge to a bank of existing primary digesters and then over spilling in series to 3 of the existing digesters in turn to give an extended period of pathogen die off and secondary biogas production.
+Thames Water has tested this system rigorously in their research labs and has devised a system of serial digestion that will dramatically reduce the pathogen content of the sludge.
+At full scale, this will comprise feed the mixed, heated sludge to a bank of existing primary digesters and then over spilling in series to 3 of the existing digesters, in turn, to give an extended period of pathogen die-off and secondary biogas production.

-Cambi is the leading provider of technologies for conversion of biodegradable material to renewable energy, bio-fertilizer resources and biofuel, this being based on Cambi’s patented thermal hydrolysis process (CambiTHP™).
+Cambi is the leading provider of technologies for converting biodegradable material to renewable energy, bio-fertilizer resource,s and biofuel, based on Cambi’s patented thermal hydrolysis process (CambiTHP™).

 Media Contact: Norman Weisz, EVP Operations